 Tip 2: Promote Your Customer Loyalty Program

 Based on our experience, many companies forget that they will need to promote their customer loyalty program to generate interest.
 Companies become so involved in the points and rewards strategy, that they assuming their customers will automatically be interested in the program.
 But just like a sales promotion, you will need to promote your customer loyalty program.

 We recommending running email and/or SMS campaign to your customers, alerting them about the points strategy, benefits and any additional details.
 Additionally, create a landing page for your customer loyalty program that provides an easy place to learn more about the program.
 And for those companies that have an in-store experience, we recommend creating small brochures or tent cards that provide information about your loyalty program.

 Although the goal for a customer loyalty program is to increase the purchase frequency from your customers, your points strategy shouldn’t only reward purchase-related activities.
 Non-purchase activities should be rewarded as well because they provide an additional touchpoint between businesses and customers.

-We recommend encouraging your customers to leave reviews on social, invite friends and take a survey by providing them with points that they would earn thru a purchase.
+We recommend encouraging your customers to leave reviews on social media, refer friends and take surveys by providing them with points.
 The more a customer is engaged with a business’ loyalty program, the more likely they are to stay loyal with the business.

 Tip 4: Don’t Forget to Maintain Your Program

 Another major aspect that seems to be forgotten by businesses is to update their customer loyalty program.
 After their customer loyalty program has run for long period of time, businesses forget to make updates to the program.
-As customer-needs change over time, so must the program.
+As customer needs change over time, the program must change as well.
 If not, customer engagement with the loyalty program will decrease.